mlbiocat/mlbiocat2025/_pages/about.md

 ## Panel Discussion
 <div style="padding: 15px; background-color: #f5f5f5; border-left: 5px solid #1C5B62;">
   <p style="text-align: justify; font-family: 'Arial Nova Light', Arial, sans-serif;">A panel discussion will explore current challenges both from the experimental as well as the computational perspective.
 All workshop participants are invited to contribute to the discussion by submitting questions.
-Following the event, the discussion will be summarized in a white paper, which will be made available on bioRxiv.</p>
+Following the event, the discussion will be summarized in a white paper.</p>
 </div>

 &nbsp;